Ashok0/SystemShock-UEVR/README.md

 **Pressing *LT* no longer activates Interact mode!**
 If **LT** is not working for you, you may be in a crouched state.
 Press **X** to toggle crouching off.
 Interact mode is disabled when you are crouched as the cursor only works properly in VR at a standing height.

-**When I load a saved game, my body is floating in space far away from my arms!**
-Press **L3+R3** to bring up the UEVR overlay, select the "Camera" tab, and set the "Camera Offset" values to: 0.0 | 0.0 | 0.0

 **My game crashes to the desktop with a "LowLevelFatalError" message!**
 Performing a clean install of System Shock will resolve the issue.